|

 For encryption to be used, both NetModem Server and NetModem Client

-protocol, cipher, and cipher strength.
+a common protocol, cipher suite, and cipher strength.

 On NetModem Server:

-Note: The Certificate password is stored in the Windows Registry
+Note: The Certificate password is stored in the Windows Registry in

 On NetModem Client: